 Zervos & Calta, PLLC not only have years of experience in personal injury and car accident injury claims, they also have years of courtroom and trial experience against the insurance industry.
 More importantly, the law firm of Zervos & Calta, PLLC gives you the legal representation that keeps your best interests in mind, from beginning to end.
 Our injury lawyers will protect your rights, inform you of your legal options, and assist you each and every step of the way to resolve any issues or problems that are inherently involved in a car accident.

-Zervos & Calta, PLLC, with decades of combined experience, can help answer the most common questions you have, such as:
+Zervos & Calta, personal injury lawyers with decades of combined experience, can help answer common questions you may have about your claim, such as:

 There are several things you should do right away.
 The very first one is to find an experienced auto accident attorney that has a reputation for going to trial.
 In addition, here is a list of other things you should do after an accident to protect your health and ensure you have a strong case.